Boiling Springs PA

 If you are a water-lover, fly-fish at the world-renowned Yellow Breeches Creek, boat or fish at Children's Lake, or make a splash with the family at Cumberland Valley's oldest public pool and waterpark.

 Boiling Springs is a hiker's paradise!
 Not only does the Appalachian Trail run through the center of town, but it's also home to the regional Appalachian Trail office.
 Boiling Springs was acknowledged as the first official Appalachian Trail Community in Pennsylvania for the town's commitment to providing a service to hikers and promoting the asset of the Appalachian Trail.
 This town is as passionate about the outdoors as its visitors!
 Welcome home hikers!
+If you enjoy the outdoors, take in a scenic bike ride as well.

 Looking for the best of all worlds?
 Find delicious dining, live theater, lodging and the country's longest-running Murder Mystery Weekends at the historic Allenberry Resort Inn & Playhouse.